aramk/node-js-api-training/README.md

 The training component of this course has been delegated to this excellent [Udemy course on Node.js](https://www.udemy.com/the-complete-nodejs-developer-course-2).

+If you're new to JavaScript, you can check out some of [these courses](https://www.udemy.com/courses/search/?q=javascript).

 The remaining content involves building a practical application with the skills you learn in this course.